My purpose here is to share my views of significant social and economic influence to familiarize you with its concern.

 After I started eating more vegetarian dishes, my cholesterol and triglycerides came down tremendously.
 My doctor said it must be due to my changed diet.
 I asked him why he doesn’t tell his patients to eat that way when they need to improve their blood counts.

-His frustration was obvious when he answered, “Because they don’t listen.
+His frustration was evident when he answered, “Because they don’t listen.
 They find it too difficult and would rather just have me prescribe a medication.”

-I was shocked, and I realized the insurance companies have to pay for this.
+I was shocked too hear his reasoning.
+I realized the insurance companies have to pay for this.
 That’s why the premiums keep going higher.

 If a patient has a heart attack, a doctor can make $1500 for surgery to add a stent.